 She lives in Santa Monica with her husband Erik and their daughter.
 Yes, they were on a Bravo show.
 Everybody makes mistakes.

-Press and publicity: Morgan Dubin
+Book press and publicity: Morgan Dubin

 Film/TV: Richie Kern

-All other: Jess Regel
+All other (publishing only): Jess Regel